aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Thu Jan 23 05:08:50 2025
+Last update: Fri Jan 24 05:08:40 2025

 ### Let's play! 🎮